 But you know who might think it does exist?
 Maybe a studio that consistently dominates those top 20 and top five domestic earner positions, but only has one Best Picture nominee – Toy Story 3 – in the described timespan.
 Maybe a studio that owns the broadcast rights to the Academy Awards ceremony and can use that leverage to put the squeeze on the organization.
 Maybe a studio that wants to put awards on its mantel despite a consistent, abject refusal to take artistic risks.

 This Best Popular Film horseshit isn’t about giving popular films their due, and it isn’t even about increasing viewership.
-This is about Disney consolidating its functional monopoly on popular culture by giving it a back door through which it can put Oscars directly onto its own mantle.
+This is about Disney consolidating its functional monopoly on popular culture by giving it a back door through which it can put Oscars directly into its own case.

 Eat shit, Disney.